-Here is some advice from legal and financial experts, as well as founders, investors and mentors that have seen it and done it before.
+To help you navigate those tricky first hundred days, here is some advice from legal and financial experts, as well as founders, investors and mentors that have seen it and done it before.

-"Get a grip on SEO, paid search, content marketing and PR - testing the most effective ways of driving customers to you," Alderson said.
+"Get a grip on SEO, paid search, content marketing and PR - testing the most effective ways of driving customers to you," Alderson says.
 "We didn't test enough price points or collect enough data, a significant oversight.
 We needed to ask how much people would pay, not just if they would pay."

+Firstly, before you get attached to a name, make sure it is available.
 Andrew Griffin, CEO of consultancy Oakhall Advisors, has some handy advice for securing your name for the future: "Check that your preferred domain and company name, and trademark name are available using a domain name registrar, Companies House, and the UK's Intellectual Property Office trademark register respectively."

 Andy Moseby, corporate partner at the technology and digital media law firm Kemp Little advises: "Before discussing opportunities with suppliers/customers, consider a confidentiality agreement.

 "It obliges parties to keep discussions confidential.
 When you've lined up some prospects, use terms and conditions to govern the sale of your product/service.
 It sets clear rights and obligations, allocates liability and covers for when things go wrong."

-Griffin's first piece of financial advice is a simple one, and will make your life a lot easier: Get an accountant.
+Griffin's first piece of financial advice is a simple one, and will make your life a lot easier: get an accountant.
 "They will perhaps save you money but certainly save you from making mistakes with your corporation tax or VAT.
-You should be able to get one for around £1000 a year as a startup," he says.
+You should be able to get one for around £1,000 a year as a startup," he says.

 "If you are making money from the start, you will want to register for fixed rate VAT, which means you pay a lower VAT rate on your sales, but cannot claim VAT back on input costs," Griffin explains.
 "If you are losing money to start with, and especially if you are outsourcing, say, website development, then register for full VAT, and monthly VAT returns, and then you can claim back VAT paid to suppliers each month."

 "You need at least one year full-time to get anywhere," he says, "particularly if you're working on something new or groundbreaking.
 Commit the time to reach an inflection point or don't bother."